rubenerd/rubenerd.com/content/post/2019/financial-hardship-in-invoicing.md

 What I'm beginning to resent, unfortunately, are people who don't pay for months at a time, then only claim financial hardship when you ask.

 Part of that is knowing that most were outright lying to me, and using it as a stalling tactic.
 Having lived through those aforementioned family events, may bees nest in your armpits if you claim your partner has cancer when they don't.

-For the people really doing it tough though, please, just tell us in advance.
-I can't speak for all your debtors, but you'll get a symathetic ear from me.

 [family medical events]: https://rubenerd.com/dedication/